RisingStack/trace-nodejs/README.md

 [App](https://trace.risingstack.com/app) | [Documentation](https://trace-docs.risingstack.com/) | [Status page](https://trace-status.risingstack.com/) | [Case study](https://blog.risingstack.com/case-study-node-js-memory-leak-in-ghost/)
 ***

+## ⚠️ Trace-Nodejs is discontinued ⚠️ The client is not longer being developed and the backend has been shut down.

 ## ⚠️ Breaking change

 With version 3.x.x we have dropped support for Node v0.10.
 This means that